Martin Lewis, Money Saving Expert, is an award-winning campaigning TV and radio presenter, newspaper columnist and best-selling author.

 - Jeremy Vine, BBC Radio 2.
 For six years Martin has had a regular hour-long Friday lunchtime phone-in on BBC Radio 2's Jeremy Vine show.

 - The Consumer Panel, BBC Radio 5 Live.
-Every Thursday at 12noon on Radio 5 Live Martin joins Shelagh Fogarty's team to form the Consumer Panel, chatting through the latest stories and giving them a MoneySaving spin.
+Every Thursday at 12noon on Radio 5 Live Martin joins Shelagh Fogarty show's team to form the Consumer Panel, chatting through the latest stories and giving them a MoneySaving spin.

 - Sunday Post, Woman and other columns.
 Martin has a fortnightly column in the Sunday Post and Woman magazine, a monthly column in the Daily Telegraph and a syndicated column in a range of regional newspapers, including the Manchester Evening News and the Jewish Chronicle.